Thank you to all who took the time to comment on my last two posts. Your participation is important for me to be motivated to keep writing here.

 I know many of you are thinking that you want nothing to do with AARP because it means you’re “getting old.”

 I’m ready to announce that my current book-in-progress is about Yankee Thrift!
 This summer I created my outline and gathered my research materials which I have been reading and studying.
-I’ll be doing the actual writing of it this winter.

 This isn’t going to be an academic book but will definitely include historic texts.
 I’ll share my reflections of living in subsidized housing while attending a wealthy Upper East Side prep school in Manhattan during the excesses of the 1980s before moving to New England to live a simple, frugal life.
 The lessons learned about Yankee frugality from my time spent living in Vermont and Maine has been nothing short of transformative.
-I will share those powerful lessons and principles with you in this book.
+I will share those powerful lessons and principles with you in this book!

 Hello everyone!
 What a lovely summer it has been here in Maine!
 I hope to share a garden update within the next couple of weeks.